How Sgraal's MemCube v4.1 provenance chain aligns with the W3C PROV data model. JSON-LD examples and EU AI Act Article 12 mapping.

 PROV-compatible systems — knowledge graphs, data lineage tools, audit platforms — can ingest Sgraal provenance data without custom adapters or transformation logic.

 Article 12 requires high-risk AI systems to maintain traceability logs.
-W3C PROV alignment provides a standards-backed audit trail that satisfies this requirement out of the box.
+W3C PROV alignment provides a standards-backed audit trail aligned with this requirement.
+Whether the alignment satisfies your specific Article 12 obligation is a determination for your DPO or counsel.

-As provenance standards evolve (PROV 2.0, IEEE P7013), Sgraal's alignment ensures forward compatibility with minimal schema changes.
+As provenance standards evolve (PROV 2.0, IEEE P7013), Sgraal's alignment enables forward compatibility with minimal schema changes.